Revisiting Residue Codes for Modern Memories

 \fakesec{Mapping Remainders to Bit Positions} Next we will describe how single-bit errors are handled.
-When an error flips bits, it transforms codeword to be some other codeword.
-The difference between these two codewords is what we refer to as the \emph {error value}.
-However, unlike in traditional codes where single bit flip corresponds to a single error value, in residue codes, each bit flip has two error values: one for $0\rightarrow 1$ bit flips, and the other for $1\rightarrow 0$ bit flips.
+When an error flips bits, it transforms the codeword into another codeword.
+The difference between the original and erroneous codeword is what we refer to as the \emph {error value}.
+However, unlike in traditional codes where single bit flip corresponds to a single error value, in residue codes, each bit flip has two error values: one for \ZTO{} bit flips and the other for \OTZ{} bit flips.

-As illustration, let us look into two examples.
+As an illustration, let us look into an example.
 Say, the integer value $243$ is the codeword.
-The binary representation is: $1111\:00\textbf{1}1_2$.
-Now assume that bit $\#1$ (the bolded bit) is flipped and the value of the codeword is changed to $1111\:00\textbf{0}1_2$ or $241$, leading to error value of $-2$.
-As a second example, say the codeword is $972$ or $0011\:1100\:11\textbf{0}0_2$.
-If the same bit $\#1$ was flipped $0\rightarrow 1$, corrupting the codeword to $0011\:1100\:11\textbf{1}0_2 = 974$, the value of error would be $+2$.
-So, we see that flip of the same bit has two different error values, and the value itself depends on the direction of the bit flip.
+Its binary representation is: $1111\:00\textbf{1}1_2$.
+Now assume that bit $b_1$ (in \textbf{bold}) is flipped and codeword value becomes $1111\:00\textbf{0}1_2$ or $241$, leading to the \emph {error value} of $-2$.
+Now let us assume that the codeword is $972$ or $0011\:1100\:11\textbf{0}0_2$.
+If the same bit $b_1$ was flipped \ZTO{}, corrupting the codeword to be $0011\:1100\:11\textbf{1}0_2 = 974$, the \emph {error value} would be $+2$.
+Hence, any single bit error may have two distinct error values, and the value itself depends on the direction of the bit flip.
 To identify the corrupted bit and correct its value, every bit in the word requires two distinct remainders.
 Note that both of those error values are integers powers-of-two: $-2=-1\times 2^1$ and $2=1\times 2^1$.
 Hence, in general, error at bit $b_i$ has error values of $E_{i}=\pm2^i$, where a positive value is for bit error \ZTO{}, and a negative value is for the error \OTZ{}.